katopz/rust-by-practice/en/src/functional-programing/iterator.md

 }
 ```

 ### Iterator adaptors

-Methods allowing you to change one iterator into another iterator are known as *iterator adaptors*.
+Methods allowing you to change one iterator into another iterator are known as _iterator adaptors_.
 You can chain multiple iterator adaptors to perform complex actions in a readable way.

 But because **all iterators are lazy**, you have to call one of the consuming adapers to get results from calls to iterator adapters.

-10、🌟🌟
+10. 🌟🌟

 ```rust,editable
 /* Fill in the blanks */
 fn main() {